List of Monster Musume characters: The Serpentine Races

-All four species share the same ultra-passionate nature towards human males and apparently also share the same custom of "tribal husbands" (i.e., each human male brought to the serpentine homeland for procreation purposes is shared by every member of the tribe).
-However, each race's "tribal husband" requirements are quite different: the Lamias apparently look for sexual technique or romance in a male (not actually verified); the Echidnae look for physical power and stamina in a male; the Melusines look for physical beauty in a male; and the Medusae apparently look for economic superiority in a male (i.e. he has to be rich and successful in business).
-In order to decide matters affecting the serpentine race, the four species hold a "tournament of manliness" in which they pit their "tribal husbands" against the other serpentine species, with the tribe with the "most accomplished male [earning] dominion over all serpentine-kind".
+All four species share the same ultra-passionate nature towards human males and apparently also share the same custom of "tribal husbands," in which each human male brought to the serpentine homeland for procreation is shared by every member of the Tribe.
+However, each race's "tribal husband" requirements are quite different: the Lamias apparently look for sexual technique or romance in a male; the Echidnae look for physical power and stamina in a male; the Melusines look for physical beauty in a male; and the Medusae apparently look for economic superiority in a male.
+To decide matters affecting the serpentine race, the four species hold a "tournament of manliness" in which they pit their "tribal husbands" against the other serpentine species, with the Tribe with the "most accomplished male earning dominion over all serpentine-kind".

 Miia's Friends

-Miia has three close friends in her home village: Shequa, Sanya and Maru.
-They are introduced in Chapter 60, when Miia (with Kimihito and the others in tow) is summoned back to her homeland.
-However, while they are Miia's friends, that does not mean she is prepared to trust them anywhere near Kimihito.
+Miia has three close friends in her home village: Shequa, Sanka, and Maru.
+They are introduced in Chapter 60, when Miia, Kimihito, and the rest of their homestays are summoned back to her homeland.
+However, while they are Miia's friends, she is reluctant to trust them to be anywhere near Kimihito, given their frequent attempts to seduce him.